RodrigoRoaRodriguez/TrampzSDK/README.md

 7. Done.
 Now you can start the application.
 It will print the message every time you press the left button on a coupled sensortag.

 ## Windows 8 and BLE (Important, specially if you have never used BLE with Windows)
 Technically speaking you should not have to pair your BLE devices in order to communicate with them.
 However that is **not** the case with the Windows 8 operating system.
-Much like traditional Bluetooth you will have to couple them with your operating system.
+Much like traditional Bluetooth you will have to couple your BLE device with your operating system.
 To do this follow these steps:

 1. Press **WindowsKey + C**, to show the charms bar.
 2. Press on **Settings**->**Change PC Settings**->**PC & Devices**->**Bluetooth**
 3. Select the **SensorTag** and press **Pair**
-4. It will ask for password.
+4. It will ask for a password.
 Enter `0000`
 5. Turn on your TI-sensortag by pressing the button on the side.
 6. Your TI-sensortag is now ready to use.